Share:

 The General Data Protection Regulation (GDPR) is a vast compliance framework that broadly requires a company to do the following:

-• “Personal” data of EU citizens must be protected and only used for authorized purposes;
+• “Personal” data of EU citizens must be protected and only used for authorized purposes, in line with GDPR compliance guidelines;

-• Access to the data has been restricted and secured;
+• Access to the data has been restricted and secured as part of personal data protection measures.

-• EU individuals have a variety of rights regarding their personal data, including the right to know what data a company may hold on them and the right to request a processing restriction on that data;and
+• EU individuals have a variety of rights regarding their data, including the right to know what data a company may hold on them and the right to request a processing restriction on that data, commonly referred to as data subject rights; and

-• Follow certain reporting guidelines when reporting data security incidents.
+• Follow specific reporting guidelines when reporting data security incidents, a crucial step in obtaining GDPR certification.

 The GDPR guidelines were developed with three key objectives in mind:

-• Establishing a set of minimum requirements for cloud-based businesses handling personal data of EU citizens;
+1. Establishing a set of minimum requirements for cloud-based businesses handling personal data of EU citizens, thereby upholding key data privacy laws;

-Discover more about the GDPR’s operation, who needs to comply with it, its advantages, violations, etc., by reading one of our earlier posts right here.
+Discover more about the GDPR’s operation, who needs to comply with it, its advantages, violations, and how a Data Protection Officer (DPO) supports compliance by reading one of our earlier posts right here.

 5 Most Frequently-Asked Questions About GDPR Compliance